Happily-Coding/PlayerFallEventAPI/README.md

-# PlayerFallEventLib
+# PlayerFallEventAPI
-A library for spigot plugins, which adds a 'player fall event' they can listen to, to react to any players that just fell.
+A developer API for spigot plugins.
+When installed, it detects player falls, and calls the following event types: PlayerStartFallEvent & PlayerFinishFallEvent